 All Conventional, FHA, and USDA loan guidelines put restrictions or “caps” on the borrower’s debt-to-income ratios.
 What does this mean exactly?
 This is the amount of debt a buyer has in relation to their income.

-The debt to ratio or “DTI” has a front-end and back-end ratio number.
-The front-end debt ratio number is to include just the borrower’s housing expenses – principal, interest, taxes, insurance, and homeowners association dues.
-The back-end ratio includes all housing expenses plus ALL the other debts like car payments, student loans, credit card payments, etc.
+The debt-to-income ratio or “DTI” has a front-end and back-end ratio number.
+The front-end debt ratio number is to include just the borrower’s housing expenses – principal, interest, taxes, insurance, and any homeowners association dues.
+The back-end ratio includes all housing expenses plus ALL the other debts like monthly car payment, student loans, credit card payments, etc.

-USDA likes to see these numbers stay below 34% for housing expenses and 42% for housing plus other debts for a buyer’s total gross income.
+USDA wants to see these numbers stay below 34% for housing expenses and 42% for housing plus other debts for a buyer’s total gross income.
 Let’s look at an example below:

 Front-end ratio: Jill is a school teacher and she makes a gross income of $55,000 per year.
 This comes out to $4,583 gross income per month.
-34% of Jill’s gross monthly income is $1,558.00.
-So in Jill’s situation, her maximum housing expense cannot exceed $1,558 per month.
+34% of Jill’s gross monthly income is $1,870.00.
+So in Jill’s situation, her maximum housing expense (PITI) cannot exceed $1,870 per month.

-Back-end ratio: Let’s also assume Jill also has a monthly car payment of $350 per month, this puts her total monthly debt to $1,908 per month.
+Back-end ratio: Let’s also assume Jill also has a min monthly credit card payment of $50 per month, this puts her total monthly debt to $1,920 per month.
 Since this is still less than 42% of her monthly gross income, she would qualify.

 Keep in mind that in addition to debt ratio limits, USDA is the only program that also has household income limits.
 FHA and Conventional loans do not have this.
 So even with the maximum loan limits being over $700,000, it’s unlikely most homebuyers would qualify for this much due to household income and debt ratio restrictions.

-Homebuyers with questions can learn more by calling the number above, or just submit the Info Request Form on this page.
+Homebuyers with questions can learn more by calling the number above, or just submit the Info Request Form link below.